 He then guided me to Fisherman's Wharf.
 There I assumed the next lesson was parallel parking but instead he had me park in an easy diagonal slot and turn off the engine.
 Turning to him questioningly he leaned over and kissed me on the lips, my first boy-girl kiss.

 Before I could respond, he got out, came around and opened my door and took me by the hand to Alioto's Restaurant.
-Exhilarated, I tried to act sophisticated with a boyfriend old enough to drink even though my driver's license said I was a 16-year-old girl.
+Exhilarated, I tried to act sophisticated with a boyfriend old enough to drink while my driver's license said I was just a 16-year-old girl.
 I ordered cioppino, the first suggestion of the waiter.

 Afterwards he drove home.
-I sat close, next to him.
+I sat for the first time, alone together, next to him.
 In front of my house he kissed me again only longer and harder.

 Author Notes: Shy Asian girl meets older white man who moves in next door.